g-leech/argmin-gravitas/_posts/2021-03-01-the-true-sceptic.markdown

 "OK, but the _continuity_ of my experiences is extremely strong reason to think that there's one process generating them, e.g. an external world."

 The Sceptic: "Imagine a sheerly chaotic universe: weird particles all constantly in flux, bonding and unbonding in a way which has no relation to our world.
 Once in an unbelievable number of years, for the merest fraction of a second, these particles settle into the same structure as your brain right now.
 Say you flicker into awareness for that fractional moment, before the system scatters and you are lost.
 Another aeon passes.
 Then by chance the system settles into the next timestep of your brain.
 All of your beliefs are wrong in this scenario.
-Do you have any way to rule out that world from the one you prefer to think about?"
+Do you have any way to distinguish that world from the one you prefer to think about?"

 Me: "OK but then there's still a world."